Pamir Highway Tajikistan Travel Guide

 A Water filter bottle or purification tablets are highly recommended.

-Bringing personal hygiene essentials, feminine hygiene products, and specific dental care items is advisable as they are difficult to find locally.
+Bringing personal hygiene essentials, feminine hygiene products, and specific dental care items is advisable since they are difficult to find locally.
 Toilet paper is often not available in public restrooms or some homestays, so carry your own.

 Use frequently, especially before meals.
 Available on Amazon.